chaordic-io/schema/README.md

 * **SQL/JDBC** - to easily persist/read arbitrary case classes from a database.
 Will initially be tested against Postgresql.

 These bindings will be on a modular _"pick and choose "_-basis, with separate (but compatible) libraries for each binding.

+### Pre-requisites
+You need PostgreSQL installed for the _jdbc_ sub project, with the following setup:

+    createdb schema_test
+    createuser schema_test
+    psql postgres
+    alter user schema_test with encrypted password 'password';
+    grant all privileges on database schema_test to schema_test;